Moret84/airhorndroid/README.md

 ##Informations and usage

-Airhorndroid is a simple android app to triggger airhorn calls on the awesome [hammerandchisel's airhorn discord bot](https://github.com/hammerandchisel/airhornbot) without have to type any text.
+Airhorndroid is a simple android companion app to triggger airhorn calls on the awesome [hammerandchisel's airhorn discord bot](https://github.com/hammerandchisel/airhornbot) without have to type any text.
+When you are in game, it is impractical to switch to discord window just to type "!airhorn".
+That's why I built this app.
 It is very easy to use.
 Just launch it, type your credentials and validate.
 You will be notified that you have been successfully connected !
 Then you're on the main screen.
-Under settings menu, you can choose your target guild and channel.
+Under settings menu, you can choose your target guild.

-The main screen holds 4 buttons : 1, 2, 3, 4 that you can press to make !airhorn calls.
+The main screen holds 5 buttons you can press to make !airhorn calls.
 Currently mapping is as follow:
 - 1 button -> !airhorn default
 - 2 button -> !airhorn reverb
+- middle button -> !airhorn
 - 3 button -> !airhorn tripletap
 - 4 button -> !airhorn fourtap

-##Roadmap

-- Improve app design.
-Wear it with the airhorn bot colors ;)

 ##Dependencies